Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 It was a perfect fit for me at the time.

 In fact, I was promoted within a few months of starting to a management position and ended up staying here for over 12 years.

-Funny story, a few months after starting, I was working in the Misses Department one day with my friend Pam when “Miranda” walks in.
+A few months in, I was working in the Misses Department one day with my friend Pam when “Miranda” walks into the store.

 Well, Pam knew all about her of course because we were friends and we gabbed while we worked.